Post-award Grant Handbook

 Grants are awarded to Lewis & Clark, not to individual PIs.
 As such, items and equipment purchased with grant funds belong to Lewis & Clark.
 All institutional policies regarding capital equipment, purchasing, and procurement apply.

 A sub-award is an agreement with a third-party organization performing a portion of a Lewis & Clark research project or program.
-The terms of the relationship (sub-grant/subcontract) are influenced by the prime agreement, and all sub-awards must be monitored to ensure that the sub-recipient complies with these terms.
-A sub-award or subcontract agreement is more than a handshake between two individuals.
+The terms of the relationship are influenced by the prime agreement, and all sub-awards must be monitored to ensure that the sub-recipient complies with these terms.
+A sub-award is more than a handshake between two individuals.
 When Lewis & Clark receives an award from an external sponsor, the sponsor often indicates the terms and conditions that Lewis & Clark must pass on to any sub-recipient partners involved in the project.

 - Business Office